cscw2015/maverick/Interim/Interim.md

 Nigel is responsible for a majority of the data collection involved in the project.
 He is working with Kimberlee and Tian to organize and conduct interviews of Victoria city council members.
 To ensure that the audio files from the interviews are kept secure, Nigel is acting as an intermediary for transferring audio from the interviews to Roshni and Tian via an encrypted USB stick.
 Nigel has also attended city council meetings to help provide context for interviews and for our background research.

 ####Tian Geng: Data Analysis
 Tian is working with Roshni to create transcriptions of interviews as they are completed.
 He is also working with Kimberlee and Nigel to conduct interviews of city council members of Victoria.
-Tian is also responsible for conducting literature review alongside Roshni.
+Tian is also responsible for conducting literature review alongside Roshni and Kimberlee.

 ####Myan Panikkar: Editor
 Myan is responsible for all written deliverables in the project.
 As the primary editor, his job is to ensure that documents needed for the project are coherent, cohesive, and that they are delivered as complete products.
 This involves some leadership alongside Kimberlee, namely for delegating section content amongst group members as necessary.
 Myan will also be writing and designing the consultant report that our group intends to deliver to the city council after our interview data has been analyzed.
 Myan also attended city council meetings to help provide background research.